Pit of Darkness: Production

 The film was shot at Twickenham Studios in June 1961.
-It was based on the novel To Dusty Death.

 Release

-The film was paired with What a Whopper for its release in the United Kingdom.
+The film was paired with What a Whopper (1961) for its release in the United Kingdom.
 Kinematograph Weekly said this "definitely scored" at the box office.

 Critical reception

 The Monthly Film Bulletin wrote: "Complex, fanciful plot made plausible by effective writing and direction.
 The pace is brisk, there are some spirited fisticuffs, and there is the personality of William Franklyn – unbeatable in suggesting solid virtues behind a rakish, smooth exterior.
 Sets, editing, sound, all competent."

 Kinematograph Weekly called it "an intriguing crime melodrama with compelling marital overtones."